Welcome to The Wandering Writer

 by New York Times bestselling novelist Michelle Richmond, author of THE MARRIAGE PACT, THE WONDER TEST, THE YEAR OF FOG, and others.

 Hi.
 Thanks for stopping by!
-I started The Wandering Writer in 2021—that strange year of no travel—to share excerpts from the notebooks I kept while living in Paris as a “trailing spouse” and traveling around Europe with my family.
+I started The Wandering Writer in 2021—that strange year of no travel—to share excerpts from the notebooks I kept while living in Paris as a “trailing spouse” on a diplomatic passport (heads up: sounds glamorous, but it’s not!)

 This newsletter could just as accurately be called The Wondering Writer.
 I write not only about where I wander and have wandered, but also the many things about which I wonder.
 So you will find some traditional travel pieces on The Wandering Writer, like Five Days in Dinan, and you’ll also find Last Days in Paris posts, wherein I share thoughts and observations from my family’s final expat days in Paris.
 We returned home the day before the second Paris lockdown began, and those final days were a beautiful, strange time to be living in Paris.